How to Create A Vision Board and Set Life Changing Intentions

 - Don’t fall for clichés.
 Even many of the existing websites about creating vision boards come with slick sales letters and cheesy audio greetings, extremely materialistic and cliché images: Palm trees.
 Beaches.
 Fast cars.
 Dollar signs.
 Beautiful women.
 In short, every get rich quick symbol possible.
 The point is not that you can’t have a picture of a palm tree and a beach on your vision board.
 But only include these images if you are magnetically attracted to them.
 Don’t put anything on your board that doesn't feel extremely juicy and appealing.

 - Don’t settle for second best.
-If you get a strong feeling that you want to interview with Matt Lauer on The Today Show but can only find a picture of your local consumer affairs reporter, leave the space blank!
+If you get a strong feeling that you want to have an interview The Today Show but can only find a picture of your local consumer affairs reporter, leave the space blank!

 Credit: Much of this instruction came from Martha Beck's website.
 She appeared on Oprah with Louise Hay to discuss Vision Boards, and we are big fans!

 This article is a companion piece to our Featured Article "Forget the Resolutions, Create a Vision Board that works."